December 9, 2020 By Leanne Vogel October 20, 2021

 Confinement beef in particular and chicken and pork close behind it, are some of the worst actors in terms of environmental degradation.
 You have thousands upon thousands of animals being raised, and creating waste products which aren’t properly managed.
 It’s like allowing your kid to pee in the backyard once in a while.
 Not a big deal, right?
 Well, imagine 1,000 kids peeing in a kiddy pool every day for a week.
 Kinda a big deal.
 This is what conventional agriculture is doing.

-The second issue with conventionally raised animals versus the regenerative practices Belcampo and other farms use, is that the animals are being fed subsidized human food crops.
+The second issue with conventionally raised animals versus regenerative practices, is that the animals are being fed subsidized human food crops.
 Meaning, the feed is so cheaply made with heavy usage of nitrogen-based fertilizers, that the feed is also contributing to the degradation of the environment.

 And the third issue and differentiator between conventional agriculture and regenerative is with the nature of confinement, which we get into a bit later in this article also.
 Which confinement come antibiotics.
 Even though companies like Tyson will say that they do not use prophylactic antibiotics (which means that they don’t just give the animals antibiotics without them being sick), there are ways around this.